 If you recall waking up as a child and hearing one of your parents snoring on the other side of the house, you’d be justified wondering whether you were hearing sleep apnea symptoms.
 In fact, your snoring parent may never have pursued a formal diagnosis of obstructive sleep apnea (OSA).
 But if there was consistent snoring and gasping for breath—typical sleep apnea symptoms—there’s a good chance sleep apnea was the culprit.

-Fortunately, we have a few tests that can not only diagnose sleep apnea, but that can measure the seriousness of your condition.
-Here, we take a look at the most common tests, and how they work.
+Fortunately, we have a few tests that not only can diagnose sleep apnea, but that can measure the seriousness of your condition.
+Here, we take a look at the most common sleep apnea tests and how they work.

 Lab-Based Sleep Study

 What happens at a sleep study?
 You’ll likely spend the night in a sleep lab for a sleep apnea test to assess the number and severity of apneas.
 You’ll undergo a sleep study test called polysomnography that records a variety of bodily functions, including brain waves, to detect the various stages of sleep, muscle activity, eye movements, heart rate, breathing, air flow, and blood-oxygen levels.

 The number of breathing events per hour of sleep related to apnea or hypopnea—and the degree of low blood oxygen and reduced airflow—determine the diagnosis and severity of OSA.